BuildGrade

 Best Building Type for a 30×40 Shop

 Pole barnis the most popular choice for a 30×40 shop — it's the cheapest, fastest to build, and perfectly suited for workshops and farm buildings.
 Steel costs 25–30% more but offers wider clear spans, better fire resistance, and lower maintenance.
 Stick-built makes sense only if you need a fully finished interior, residential aesthetics, or your area requires conventional construction.
-For deeper comparisons, see our pole barn and steel building calculators.
+For deeper comparisons, see our pole barn and steel building calculators, or browse all sizes on our shop cost calculator.

 Site Work & Add-On Costs for a 30×40 Shop